Eat.Drink.Pure

 Full ingredient measurements and instructions are in the recipe card below.

-Turmeric: Fresh or ground.
+Turmeric: Fresh or ground, both work.

 Ginger: I like to use raw ginger and would recommend you do the same.
 Raw ginger is more widely available than raw turmeric, so try to get the raw variety.